codifycli/codify/README.md

   Use Codify to uninstall a supported package or setting on the system.

   This command will only work for resources with Codify support.
-This command can work with or without a codify.json file.
+This command can work with or without a codify.jsonc file.

   Modes:
   • If a codify.json file exists, destroy the resource specified in the Codify.json file